sivaratrisrinivas/Rashomon/README.md

 4. **Read**: View your content in a clean, distraction-free reading interface.

-5. **Discuss**: Click "Chat" on any reading page to instantly connect with other readers of that content.
-Discuss the entire piece or highlight specific passages to find readers focused on the same section.
+5. **Discuss**: Highlight any text passage to reveal the "Discuss this" button, which instantly connects you with other readers focused on the same section.

 6. **Connect**: After a meaningful 5-minute conversation, you'll be prompted to generate an invite link.
 Share Rashomon with friends who'd appreciate spontaneous discussions around shared reading.